 The Maplewood Richmond Heights School District recognizes the important role the media plays in reporting news and information about its educational programs, services, students, and employees.
 The District’s Communications Department assists the media by providing information about the District and is committed to working with the media and making every effort to work within their deadlines.
-All requests to interview, film or photograph District employees, students, or board of education members should be made to:
+All requests to interview, film or photograph District employees, students, or board of education members should be made to the Communications Department.

 Family Educational Rights and Privacy Act

 The Maplewood Richmond Heights School District abides by the Family Educational Rights and Privacy Act (FERPA), which allows students and parents to opt out of the release of certain information about students, including photographs.
 The Communications Department will work with each school to determine who cannot be interviewed and photographed according to FERPA guidelines.

 Board of Education Meetings